 For majority of businesses, website plays a crucial role and it needs to be maintained properly all the times.
 You need to schedule its maintenance on regular bases.
 Checking 404 error pages is one of the basic things to start up with.
 These error pages are a common sight that might be sometimes a bit tricky to tackle, but not impossible to accomplish.

-Here at Templatetoaster WordPress website builder, let’s get started with scrutinizing the broken links and 404 error pages.
+Here at Templatetoaster WordPress theme builder, let’s get started with scrutinizing the broken links and 404 error pages.

 Encountering a broken link or a 404 error page can be the most aggravating time whenever the targeted audience comes through this.
 Not only for the visitors but for the search engine spiders too it can affect your website adversely.
 These error pages can be split into two typical types: